survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 # Eliminating Unused CSS

 Frameworks like [Bootstrap](https://getbootstrap.com/) tend to come with a lot of CSS.
 Often you use only a small part of it.
 Normally you just bundle even the unused CSS.
 It is possible, however, to eliminate the portions you aren't using.

 A tool known as [PurifyCSS](https://github.com/purifycss/purifycss) can achieve this by analyzing our files.
+It walks through your code and figures out which CSS classes are being used.
+This is enough information for it to strip unused CSS from your project.
 It also works with single page applications.

 ## Setting Up PurifyCSS